matt-dong-123/dotfiles/README.md

 3. Go back to "General" and set the shortcut to be "shift-command-space"

 </details>

-Thanks to @[Sin-cy](https://www.github.com/Sin-cy/) for providing the install.sh template in his own dotfiles!

 You can raise issues if you run into any problems and bugs in the install script.
 I'll try as hard as I can!